Convert XV to JP2

 JP2 stands for JPEG 2000, developed by the Joint Photographic Experts Group.
 It's a file format designed for high-quality image compression, supporting both lossy and lossless compression.
 Introduced in the year 2000, JP2 offers superior image quality and efficient storage over the standard JPEG format, making it suitable for medical imaging, digital cinema, and archives requiring high-fidelity imagery.
 Its advanced features include better handling of color, metadata, and progressive decoding, ensuring it remains a vital tool in professional and technical applications.

-Check the file preview quickly and use XV to JP2 tools if you need to change the conversion settings.
+Check the preview and configure XV to JP2 tools before proceeding.